 Navel lint derives from the presence of belly hair.

-That’s it, you’ve just performed a study using the scientific method.
-It’s performed this way to ensure objectivity and absence of biases.
-It doesn’t guarantee objectivity or lack of bias, but it minimises the risks of subjectivity.
+That’s it.
+You’ve just performed a study using the scientific method.
+It’s performed this way to ensure objectivity and the absence of biases.
+It doesn’t guarantee objectivity or lack of bias, but it minimizes the risks of subjectivity.

 In the case of pseudoscience, one or several of the steps above are neglected.
-Especially steps 3 and 4 are ignored, making it susceptible to biases.
+Especially steps 3 and 4 are ignored, making them susceptible to biases.
 Hence pseudoscience (not genuine science).

-Pseudoscience includes practices, products or statements that claim to be scientific, but without appropriate studies or evidence to support them.
-There is a wide range of these and can look very different from each other:
+Pseudoscience includes practices, products, or statements that claim to be scientific without appropriate studies or evidence.
+There is a wide range of these, and they can look very different from each other:

 So how do you distinguish between good and bad science?
-There are traits that are common for many pseudosciences and it’s good to get an eye for these.
-Follow me on this trip down pseudoscience lane and maybe you’ll discover new traits to add to your repertoire.
+Some traits are common for many pseudosciences, and it’s good to get an eye for these.
+Follow me on this trip down pseudoscience lane, and maybe you’ll discover new traits to add to your repertoire.

 It’s like a huge lunch buffet with crappy and unhealthy food.
 You’ve been there.
 You’ll look doubtful at it, but what the heck, you need food.
-Here and there you’ll even find a nice strawberry or a tasty bread with garlic butter.
-Sometimes they’re there by chance, but sometimes they are buried inside a terrible food.
+You’ll find a nice strawberry or a tasty bread with garlic butter here and there.
+Sometimes they’re there by chance, but sometimes they are buried inside terrible food.

-Enough with food-talk!
-The buffet represents pseudoscience and the crap food is what it has to offer.
-The tasty and healthy bites represent evidence-based claims that they might add from time to time.
+Enough with the food talk!
+The buffet represents pseudoscience, and the crap food is what it has to offer.
+The tasty and healthy bites represent evidence-based claims they might add from time to time.

-Be aware though.
-The evidence-based parts are many times not supporting their claims at all.
+Be aware, though.
+The evidence-based parts many times do not support their claims at all.
 They’re just there to make the pseudoscientific claims more trustworthy.

-Let’s have some fun and come up with a similar type of strategy, to make a point.
-Let’s say we want to promote our own product.
+Let’s have some fun and develop a similar strategy to make a point.
+Let’s say we want to promote our product.
 This is what it could look like if we would use this type of pseudoscientific strategy:

 Our Holistic Substance Scat2000 is derived from leaves harvested in the ancient forests of Białowieża, Poland.
 It improves your immune system by stimulating the epigenome in a positive way.
 Don’t trust us?
 Check out these findings:

-⊕ Immune system can be regulated by epigenetic changes (yes evidence)
+⊕ The immune system can be regulated by epigenetic changes (yes, evidence)

 ⊕ Rub Scat2000 Holistic Substance clockwise on your belly.
-Put a drop or two into your bellybutton.
-This will trigger good epigenetic changes that in turn improves your immune system (no evidence).
+Put a drop or two into your belly button.
+This will trigger good epigenetic changes that, in turn, improve your immune system (no evidence).

-⊕ Epigenetics has gained much popularity in research the last few decades (yes evidence).
-It controls gene expression without changing the genetic code (yes evidence)
+⊕ Epigenetics has gained much popularity in research in the last few decades (yes, evidence).
+It controls gene expression without changing the genetic code (yes, evidence)

-You see how confusing this is?
+Do you see how confusing this is?
 Most of the claims above are backed up by evidence.
 The Holistic Substance Scat2000 must be bulletproof.
 Except it’s not.
 None of the (properly) referred claims above support the second claim at any point!
 In this case.
 The second statement could still be made up.
-It’s just decorated with true, but unrelated facts.
-They basically buried liquorish candy in the bowl of fresh strawberries.
-Yes, that’s right, I don’t like liquorish.
+It’s just decorated with true but unrelated facts.
+They buried licorice candy in the bowl of fresh strawberries.
+Yes, that’s right, I don’t like licorice.

 Trait 2: Proper references are not used

-Pseudoscientific articles many times choose not to add references to their claims at all.
+Pseudoscientific articles often choose not to add references to their claims.
 Why should they?
-Most of the times it would probably just backfire on them.
+Most of the time it would probably just backfire on them.

-“The existence of ‘life force energy’ and the necessity for it to flow freely in and around one’s body to maintain health has been studied and acknowledged by health care practitioners as well as scientists.”
+“The existence of ‘life force energy’ and the necessity for it to flow freely in and around one’s body to maintain health has been studied and acknowledged by health care practitioners and scientists.”

 You rarely see citations backing up the most impressive claims in pseudoscientific texts.
-They get away with stating the most remarkable things, with no need to support it.
+They get away with stating the most remarkable things without needing support.

 Trait 3: References are cherry-picked.
-Like going à la carte on a restaurant
+Like going à la carte at a restaurant

 This trait is related to the point above.
-The only difference is that in this case they actually provide references for their claims.
-But notice how they never provide you with equally strong or stronger evidence pointing against their beliefs.
+The only difference is that, in this case, they provide references for their claims.
+But notice how they never provide you with equally strong or stronger evidence against their beliefs.
 Sure, this is a hard task for anyone.
-Reading through all the literature and filter out the most reliable evidence isn’t an easy task.
+Reading through all the literature and filtering out the most reliable evidence isn’t an easy task.
 It takes time.
 But you know, extraordinary claims require extraordinary evidence.

 It’s not enough to throw out a publication from an unknown journal.
 Shouldn’t respected journals be interested in your product if it truly lives up to the expectations?
 But let’s not get too caught up on the choice of journal.

-Usually pseudoscientists and supporters refer to preliminary findings.
-We find claims based on cell culture experiments, case studies, animal experiments, experiments containing on small sample sizes, etc. They can be interesting, sure.
+Usually, pseudoscientists and supporters refer to preliminary findings.
+We find claims based on cell culture experiments, case studies, animal experiments, experiments containing small sample sizes, etc. They can be interesting, sure.
 Go ahead and use this type of information if it’s interesting.
-But for the love of science and empiricism, be clear that it’s preliminary findings and be honest about its applicability in humans.
-Especially if there is stronger evidence that goes against your claims.
+But for the love of science and empiricism, be clear about its preliminary findings and be honest about its applicability in humans, especially if there is stronger evidence that goes against your claims.

-Going á la carte on the restaurant is a cool thing, no doubt.
+Going á la carte at the restaurant is a cool thing.
 Impress your significant other by pointing at the menu.
-Going á la carte and only picking evidence that supports your beliefs however is biased and dishonest.
+However, going á la carte and only picking evidence that supports your beliefs is biased and dishonest.